WE ARE PROFESSIONAL CHECK VALVE MANUFACTURER!

 3. Why is seat design so important for these valves

 Seat design defines flow capacity, backpressure resistance, and sealing quality by shaping the orifices, sealing lands, and support area under the umbrella diaphragm.
+Proper design also ensures the duckbill section has a correctly sized mounting port.

 4. Where are duckbill/umbrella combination valves commonly used